gyllstromk/Flask-WhooshAlchemy/README.rst

-Welcome to Flask-WhooshAlchemy!
+Welcome to Flask-WhooshAlchemyPlus!
 ===============================

-Flask-WhooshAlchemy is a Flask extension that integrates the text-search functionality of `Whoosh <https://bitbucket.org/mchaput/whoosh/wiki/Home>`_ with the ORM of `SQLAlchemy <http://www.sqlalchemy.org/>`_ for use in `Flask <http://flask.pocoo.org/>`_ applications.
+Flask-WhooshAlchemyPlus is a Flask extension that integrates the text-search functionality of `Whoosh <https://bitbucket.org/mchaput/whoosh/wiki/Home>`_ with the ORM of `SQLAlchemy <http://www.sqlalchemy.org/>`_ for use in `Flask <http://flask.pocoo.org/>`_ applications.

 Source code and issue tracking at `GitHub <https://github.com/Revolution1/Flask-WhooshAlchemyPlus>`_.